AaronFeng753/Better-R1/README.md

 1. Replace the simple `<think>` tags with `<details>` & `<summary>` tags, which makes R1's thoughts collapsible, like this:

 <details>
-<summary>Thoughts</summary>
+<summary>Thoughts💬</summary>
 Emmm..
 LASAGNA...
 </details>

-2. Remove R1's old thoughts in multi-turn conversion, according to deepseeks API docs you should always remove R1's previous thoughts in a multi-turn conversion.
+2. Remove R1's old thoughts in multi-turn conversation, according to deepseeks API docs you should always remove R1's previous thoughts in a multi-turn conversation.

 ---